|This Article Features Photo Zoom|

-When putting together a lens kit for outdoor photography, there are three basic ways to do it.
-You can get one "superzoom," several shorter-range zooms or a number of fixed-focal-length "prime" lenses.
-Each offers its pros and cons, and that's what this article covers.
+When putting together a nature photography lens kit, there are three basic ways to do it.
+You can get one “superzoom,” several shorter-range zooms or a number of fixed-focal-length “prime” lenses.
+Each offers its pros and cons, and that’s what this article covers.
 Of course, your lens choices will vary depending on the type or types of outdoor photography you do.
-So we'll break down the article into four segments: landscape, wildlife, travel and sports-action.
+So we’ll break down the article into four segments: landscape, wildlife, travel and sports-action.

 Lenses For Landscapes